 The background of the story is fully integrated with the political and economic conditions of the United Kingdom at that time.
 Conan Doyle's creative writing style and narrative angle are becoming more and more sophisticated and changeable, and many people even think that it is true.

-This novel, in addition to the thrilling and sensational detectives, is more about the jealousy, suspicion, and hatred between people.
+This novel, in addition to the thrilling and sensational detectives, is more about jealousy, suspicion, and hatred between people.

 Reasons for recommendation: